localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 ### Define Mock Integrations in a Configuration File

-Mock integrations are defined in a JSON file that follows the `RawMockConfig` schema.
+Mock integrations are defined in a JSON file with two top-level section:
-The file contains two top-level sections:

 - **StateMachines** – Maps each state machine to its test cases, specifying which states use which mocked responses.
 - **MockedResponses** – Defines reusable mock payloads identified by `ResponseID`, which test cases refer to.